 It is starting from the strict policy from the South Korean government that limiting public events, which involve a big mass.
-Most of the agencies canceled all schedules of their artists.
-Like concert tours, promotion, and fan meetings throughout Asia, North America, and Europe.
+Most of the Kpop agencies canceled all schedules of their artists, like concert tours, shows, promotion, and fan meetings throughout Asia, North America, and Europe.

 The agencies have to do this for the health and safety of their artists, crews, and fans.
 The canceled and postponed shows are without further notice of new dates because of the pandemic spread concern.

 Because of the cancellation and postpones of events, the agencies must brace themselves for a significant loss in the first quarter of the year.
 It is not the first time for entertainment businesses in South Korea to lose great money and profit.